1979 Arizona Wildcats baseball team

 The 1979 Arizona Wildcats baseball team represented the University of Arizona in the 1979 NCAA Division I baseball season.
 The Wildcats played their home games at Wildcat Field.
 The team was coached by Jerry Kindall in his 7th year at Arizona.

-The Wildcats won the Midwest Regional to advanced to the College World Series, where they were defeated by the Cal State Fullerton Titans.
+The Wildcats won the Midwest Regional to advance to the College World Series, where they were defeated by the Cal State Fullerton Titans.